MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

   if `RBAC_CHECK_ENABLED` is disabled.
 - Organizations can set up all the existing roles with their desired privileges and then toggle `RBAC_CHECKS_ENABLED` on and off to test that roles are set up properly.
+- A user role called `mz_default_owner` will be created in all existing deployments.
+A migrations will assign `mz_default_owner` as the owner of all existing objects.
+Superusers will be able to re-assign ownership for all of these objects.

 ## Testing Plan